bonniea/bluestreak/docs/README.md

 # Current Offerings

-### Tailored Workshops for Making Good Teams Great
+### Tailored Workshops

-All that Lean and Agile stuff takes only minutes to learn, and a lifetime to master.
-Sample Workshops
+- Applying Design Thinking to your Lean/Agile Process
+- Iteration Negative One: Bootcamp for testing product ideas before paying for app development
 - Agile Fluency(tm) Diagnostic Workshop
-- Process Mapping and Kaizen
-- Improving Retrospectives
 - Microskills for Effective Teamwork
+- Other topic include: Strategy Deployment, Lean/Kanban process mapping, Non-techies in Agile Development, and more.

-In person and remote services available.
+In person and remote available.

-_**Coming Soon: Product Bootcamp**_ - What You Need in Your Hands Before Talking to Developers

 ### Impartial Facilitator